katemyoung/gatherer/README.md

 Current rate means how many tasks completed per day, for the last 3 weeks.
 So can be calculated from velocity, by dividing velocity by 21 days.

+Projected days remaining takes the current rate and multiples it by the number of project points of incompleted tasks.